amhome/Fibonacci-Grid/README.md

 ![Fibonacci](https://raw.githubusercontent.com/triggergroup/FibonacciGrid/main/Screenshots/localhost_4200_.png)

+## Getting started

+Run `npm i` to install all the dependencies.
+Then, follow the instructions inside Development server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.